-There is a number of processes and techniques to keep technical debt under control, including:
+There are several processes and techniques to keep technical debt under control, including:

 Managing technical debt has two key aspects – preventing technical debt from accumulating – efforts to identify it, be aware of it and implement certain procedures, and repaying debt – prioritizing, incentivizing quality work, refactoring, etc. Thus, the concept is not all about restraining technical debt from incurring.
 Start with defining it.

-The first step is the clear definition of and overall awareness about technical debt.
+The first step is the clear definition and overall awareness about technical debt.
 In many cases, there is a different understanding by programmers and managers of what is technical debt.
-Often, debt, changes in code and adding new features are mixed up.
-Team meetings or training sessions to discuss technical debt, as well as to work out processes to manage it are good practice.
+Often, debt, changes in code, and adding new features are mixed up.
+Team meetings or training sessions to discuss technical debt, as well as to work out processes to manage it are good practices.

 It is sound, of course, to keep a backlog of deferred tasks.
-To repay technical debt though Agile approach, the definition of “done” and test automation might be helpful as well in the long run.
+To repay the technical debt through the Agile approach, the definition of “done” and test automation might be helpful as well in the long run.
 Agile teams perceive job “done” as ready for release, which in regards to technical debt means strict supervision.

 One other key thing in technical debt prevention – communication, cannot be omitted.
-Developers and managers should talk frankly and openly, especially in light of the fact that IT managers are also prone to mistakes.
-It is crucial to include deferred tasks in next sprints’ planning, not just in an issue tracker.
+Developers and managers should talk frankly and openly, especially because IT managers are also prone to mistakes.
+It is crucial to include deferred tasks in the next sprints planning, not just in an issue tracker.

-Moving on to “repaying” aspect, it might be activities ranging from urgent temporary fixes to refactoring the whole structure of the code.
-Refactoring, actually, is one of the most frequently advised methods of how to deal with technical debt.
+Moving on to the “repaying” aspect, it might be activities ranging from urgent temporary fixes to refactoring the whole structure of the code.
+Refactoring is one of the most frequently advised methods of how to deal with technical debt.
 At some point, it becomes inevitable, in fact, and we’ll get back to it in a moment.

 Set procedures and schedules in motion in order not to let technical debt build up.
 Similar to financial debt, you have to plan pay-off periods to reduce the debt, which means scheduled days or hours when the team is doing the clean-up.
 A popular practice is doing it piece-by-piece, instead of trying to rid the whole debt at once.